-My first thoughts were that if he isn't clear on why Data is a priority for the organization then they had yet to establish a Data Culture, or the Data Strategy is not delivering results.
+My first thoughts were that if he isn't clear on why Data is a priority for the organisation then they had yet to establish a Data Culture, or the Data Strategy is not delivering results.

 Whichever industry you work in and whatever your field of interest - everyone will have come across a story about how Data is changing the face of our world.
 It might be for helping to cure a disease, increase a company’s sales, make devices smarter (e.g., Alexa, Google Maps) or tailoring the ads and recommendations that pop up when we’re online (e.g., Amazon, Netflix, Spotify).